quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 that removes Nambu doubling.

 `density.band_energy` is the expectation of the **input quadratic Hamiltonian**.
-It includes the BdG normal-ordering constant and excludes chemical potential.
+It includes the BdG normal-ordering constant, excludes chemical potential, and uses the same normalization per physical orbital as the other energies.
 It is not the interacting internal energy: `internal_energy` accounts for the interaction's double counting.
 The SCF result computes both energies directly, including when its density contains only the entries required by the interaction.